jamillahrodriguez/data-visualization/README.md

-# scripts
+# Scripts
-R scripts, Python scripts, and annotated data for various projects
+These folders contain R scripts, Python scripts, and annotated data for various projects.

 ## Projects: